- Every person entering aged care will be asked to pay towards daily living expenses for essential services

-The amount you’ll pay for an aged care home (a preferred term for a nursing home or an aged care facility) depends on a number of things, including the type of accommodation you need or have chosen.
+The amount you’ll pay for an aged care home, which can also be referred to as a nursing home or aged care facility, depends on a number of things, including the type of accommodation you need or have chosen.

 When it comes to payments there are four areas that can have an impact on the amount you’ll end up paying.

 We’ll explain each of these in more detail below.

 All residents of an aged care home are asked to pay something toward their daily living expenses.
 This is called the basic daily fee and the things you receive for this are: